rohanshukla/portfolio_v1/content/jobs/Raw/index.md

 Overhauled frontend architecture with React v17 and transitioned API endpoints to Nest.js.

-Optimized backend performance by implementing API caching with Fastly, reducing server costs, and enhancing load balancer management.
+Optimized backend performance, reduced server costs, and improved load balancer management by implementing API caching with Fastly.